-The Grammys honor outstanding achievement in the music industry.
+The Grammys honor outstanding achievements in the music industry.
 This year, the 59th Annual Grammy Awards took place on February 12, 2017, hosted by James Corden of “The Late Late Show.”
 This year artists Adele, Ed Sheeran, Beyoncé, Katy Perry, Bruno Mars, and Chance the Rapper, and more performed for the prestigious music awards.
 Adele took home five Grammys this year, and in a plot twist that nobody saw coming, when Adele won Album of the Year, she went on to say that she couldn’t accept the award, and after a tearful acceptance speech, broke her Grammy in half to give part of it to Beyoncé (No word on which half Beyoncé was given).

 The Academy Awards (hosted by the Academy of Motion Picture Arts and Sciences) honors and recognizes excellence in cinema by the Academy’s voting members.
 The Oscars are the oldest entertainment awards ceremony, and has had an influence on other award shows such as the Grammys.
 The 89th Academy Awards honors films from 2016, airs this Sunday, February 26, and will be hosted by Jimmy Kimmel.
 “La La Land” has been dominating the media sphere by receiving 14 nominations, which ties for the most nominations with movies “Titanic” (1997), and “All About Eve” (1950).